-It’s a challenge for a first time home buyer to come up with a down payment.
-With soaring Canadian real estate prices, crippling student loan debt, and low starting salaries, it can take a long time to save the required minimum down payment.
+It can be a challenge for first time home buyers to come up with a down payment.
+With soaring Canadian real estate prices, crippling student loan debt, and low starting salaries, it can take years to save the required minimum down payment.

 First Time Home Buyer: Using the HBP